rmorabia/radhika.dev/src/posts/how-i-learned-to-code.md

 * Take-home exercise ([Here’s that repo](https://github.com/rmorabia/coolpics))
 * Final longer-form interviews with a few engineers and a few non-technical folks and the CEO

 I got to the finals, although I don’t think they were too impressed with my take-home.
 I don’t think I was supposed to use the amount of libraries I did.
 But, I wouldn’t have known how to implement what they were asking for without libraries at the time.
 Even now, it’d be a hacky solution.
-But, I didn’t well enough to get through, so whatever.
+But, I did well enough to get through, so whatever.

 I lost out to someone with more back-end experience than me.
 Today, I looked up who actually got the role, and it was someone who had previously had software engineering internships, so of course I wasn’t going to get this job.